-Start a service-based business
+Start a subscription business

 Sector-agnostic guide to starting a service business covering qualifications, insurance, client contracts, pricing models, and capacity planning.